Boost C++ Libraries

 Algorithm Description

-The outline of the algorithm is as follow:
+The outline of the algorithm is as follows:

-1. Start with an empty matching and initialize dual variables as a half of maximum edge weight.
+1. Start with an empty matching and initialize dual variables to half of the maximum edge weight.

-2. (Labeling) Root an alternate tree at each exposed node, and proceed to construct alternate trees by labeling, using only edges with zero slack value.
+2. (Labeling) Root a tree at each non-matched vertex, and proceed to construct alternating trees by labeling, using only edges with zero slack value.
 If an augmenting path is found, go to step 2.
 If a blossom is formed, go to step 3.
 Otherwise, go to step 4.

 3. (Augmentation) Find the augmenting path, tracing the path through shrunken blossoms.
-Augment the matching, correct labels on nodes in the augmenting path, expand blossoms with zero dual variables and remove labels from all base nodes.
+Augment the matching.
+Deconstruct and unlabel the alternating trees traversed by the augmenting path.
 Go to step 1.

 Where Defined